mishtak00/conker/README.md

 ```

 ### Calibration
+For best binning results, please always run a calibration for any particular combination of randoms file, grid spacing and correlation scanning range:
 ```
 python calibrate.py random0_DR12v5_CMASS_South.fits --scan 60 140
 ```

+Note that a Correlator will automatically search for and load the correct calibration file for the current run from the calibration folder.
+Changing calibration filenames manually will result in undefined behavior when a Correlator goes to read them.

+If Correlator cannot open an existing calibration file, then it will default to calibration file "calib_ref_random0_DR12v5_CMASS_South_gs_5.npy" that comes with this repo.

 ### Help
 Get all available cmd line arguments with explanations: